 How does the ‘totting up’ procedure work?

 The amount of points you get for each driving offence varies depending on the crime you have committed.
 The minimum amount of points that you can be given for any driving offence in England and Wales is three, and the most common reason for these is exceeding the speed limit.
 However, for speeding alone you can incur up to six penalty points, with the more dangerous speeding cases being taken to court.
+These drivers that are found speeding that can incur penalty points or court cases on themselves, will more than likely have to look for insurance policies similar to this sp30 car insurance in order to have sufficient insurance, should they be able to drive in the future.

 If you’re caught speeding, or are convicted of other driving offences within a three year period, and the amount of penalty points on your license comes to 12 or more, you face an automatic driving disqualification for six months.